MohamedEmary/graduation-project/ideas-meeting/graduation-project.md

 2. **Learning Management System - Second Priority**

-The AI Recommendation System in E-Commerce Website is **Optional** depending on however we will be able to make it or not.
+The AI Recommendation System in the E-Commerce Website is **Optional** depending on however we will be able to implement it or not.

-Implementation Will be a **Web Application**
+---

 ## Who Will do What: